Woman struck, killed on interstate by tractor-trailer - Salisbury Post

 Woman struck, killed on interstate by tractor-trailer

-SALISBURY — A woman was killed around 3 p.m.
+SALISBURY — A South Carolina woman was killed around 3 p.m.
 Sunday when she was thrown onto Interstate 85 and struck by a tractor-trailer.

-The woman, whose name hasn’t been released, was a passenger on a motorcycle that experienced a tire blowout, said 1st Sgt.
-J. Nash of the State Highway Patrol.
+Niesa F. Clawson, a 43-year-old from Spartanburg, South Carolina, was a passenger on a motorcycle that experienced a tire blowout, according to the N.C.
+Highway Patrol.

-Nash said the motorcycle fell on its side on I-85 south just before Webb Road, tossing the driver and passenger from the vehicle.
+First Sgt.
+J.S.
+Nash said the motorcycle fell on its side on I-85 south just before Webb Road, tossing the driver and Clawson from the vehicle.
 Cars on the interstate swerved to avoid the crash.
 A tractor-trailer wasn’t able to avoid the passenger, Nash said.
-The driver was injured but expected to be OK.
+The motorcycle driver was injured but expected to be OK.

 No charges are expected in the incident, Nash said.